 Sent to the Depot at Birmingham on the 1st of April 1854, to the Service troops on the 24th of June, and joined the regiment at Varna on the 13th of August 1854.

-The Regimental History states he was one of the four men wounded during the affair at the Bulganak River on the 19th of September 1854, just before the battle of the Alma.
 He was sent to Scutari on the 20th of September and is shown as in the General Hospital there from the 24th of September (in pencil is an alteration to the 25th).
 Nothing is recorded as to the nature of any wounds he may have received (the other three men were all invalided and discharged from the service because of theirs) but since he was sent to rejoin the regiment on the 3rd of October, they could not have been of a serious nature.
 (At the time of his death a newspaper report mentioned that "In an early engagement he was wounded in the foot, and was in hospital for a short time".)
-Nothing is recorded of the date when he actually rejoined it: the next muster entries, October/December, only showing him as being on the pay of the regiment for 90 days.

 Served Eupatoria.

-John Harris, in his book "The Gallant Six Hundred", quotes from an article, said to have been from the "Midland Evening News" (date unknown), following an interview with Badger:
+John Harris, in his book The Gallant Six Hundred, quotes from an article, said to have been from the Midland Evening News (unknown date), following an interview with Badger:

-"[A]t the beginning of the charge, and after Nolan had been hit by a shell fragment, his (Nolan's) horse had swerved across the front of the 13th Light Dragoons and in doing so had nearly knocked over George Badger and his horse, they being in the front line of the squadron.Later...
+Later...
 Private Badger, wounded, and knocked silly when his horse had been brought down, recovered consciousness to see Captain Oldham lying nearby.
 The Captain had been thrown from his horse after it had been struck by a shell.
 Although unhurt, he was bowled over almost immediately by a musket-ball.
 He called Badger across and asked him to take his personal treasures, but as Badger moved towards him another ball struck him and he fell back dead, still clutching the watch and purse he was holding out.
 Badger had turned away, and seeing the Cossacks advancing, caught the stirrup of a straggler of the 13th, but with his wound, unable to run, had to let it go.
 As the Cossacks stopped by the dead officer however, he was able to make his escape."

 The article also describes the scene at the roll-call after the return from the Charge: "Private Badger, the last to arrive, stumbling in with his uniform soaked in blood from the wound in his side."

-[EJB: However, Badger is not shown as being so wounded in any official casualty lists.]
+EJB: However, Badger is not shown as being so wounded in any official casualty lists.

-(See the complete report of the newspaper interview taken from the "Midland Evening News" of an unknown date, in the 13th Hussar file.)
+(The complete report of the newspaper interview taken from the Midland Evening News, unknown date, in the 13th Hussar file.)

-Transferred to the 17th Lancers on the 10th of September 1857.
-Regtl.
-No. 72.
+Transferred to the 17th Lancers on the 10th of September 1857, Regimental number 72.

-GB had been a batman to Colonel William Morris of the 17th Lancers whilst the latter was Assistant Q.M.G. at the Curragh Camp, Ireland, attached to the 4th Bn. of the Military Train, from the 24th of May 1847 and this was most probably the reason for his transfer, although some 57 other men of the regiment had also volunteered for service in India.
+GB had been a batman to Colonel William Morris of the 17th Lancers while the latter was Assistant Q.M.G. at the Curragh Camp, Ireland, attached to the 4th Bn. of the Military Train, from the 24th of May 1847 and this was most probably the reason for his transfer, although some 57 other men of the regiment had also volunteered for service in India.

 Embarked aboard the SS "Great Britain" at Cork on the 8th of October, and arrived at Bombay, India, on the 19th of December.

-Embarked for England from Bombay aboard the "Agamemnon'" on the 21st of January 1865, landing at Tilbury, en route for Colchester, on the 5th of May.
+Embarked for England from Bombay aboard the "Agamemnon" on the 21st of January 1865, landing at Tilbury, en route for Colchester, on the 5th of May.

 Discharged, "time expired", from Colchester on the 24th of January 1866.